 *Pro-tip: Request for your taxi driver to wait by the beach for you while you sandboard, as taxis are extremely difficult to get at this part of town!

 If the idea of getting sand on your butt and face isn’t your cup of tea, a nearby sight might be of interest!
-Pinus Pengger — A favourite among locals, is a forested area filled with sculptures and artistic installments by local artists.
+Pinus Pengger — A favourite among locals, is a forested area filled with sculptures and artistic instalments by local artists.
 Catch the sunset and stay through the night with great views of the city.

-Each sculpture and art installment is a unique photo point, and there are donation boxes next to each photo point.
+Each sculpture and art instalment is a unique photo point, and there are donation boxes next to each photo point.
 Donations are highly encouraged as a form of support for the local artists.
 We recommend visits in the late afternoon when there’s still enough sunlight to take pictures and also to catch the sunset.

 Price: Free entrance, but parking fee of Rp10,000 (~S$1) per car applies.

 En route to Pinus Pengger, we also stopped by Jurang Tembelan.
 As if a secret hideout, this small and quiet lookout seems to be known only to locals.
 Jurang Tembelan is actually a small pit stop with restrooms and snack stores.
 A quick picture spot overseeing a river, you can enjoy panoramic views of mountains too.
 Another notable area to look out for is Puncak Becici, also a lookout where people can enjoy outbound activities.
 Puncak Becici also gained attention after former US President Barack Obama’s visit in June 2017.

 Address: Mangunan, Dlingo, Bantul Regency, Special Region of Yogyakarta 55783, Indonesia

 End your day with a great meal at Omah Dhuwur Restaurant.
 Besides serving traditional Javanese cuisine, Omah Dhuwur also has a Western menu that caters to tourists.